ManasPecenek/clinco/README.md

 ## 3) Add additional worker nodes

-If you want to add additional worker nodes, all you need to do is run `addNode <number>`.
-For example `addNode 2` will add two additional nodes into your cluster
+If you want to add additional worker nodes, all you need to do is run `addNode -n <number>`.
+For example `addNode -n 2` will add two additional nodes into your cluster

 ------------